The best football kits of all time - Our top 55 ranked

 Less doesn't always necessarily mean more, but on this occasion it certainly does.

-Chelsea famously sported this Umbro number on their way to their first-ever Premier League title and it would be fair to say that it has stood the test of time.
-The simplistic design, complimented perfectly by smart white details, would be enough to make any Chelsea fan swoon.
+Chelsea famously sported this Umbro number on their way to their first-ever Premier League title and it has stood the test of time.
+The simplistic design, complemented perfectly by smart white details, would be enough to make any Chelsea fan swoon.

 48. West Ham - 1999/01